WidePoint (NYSEAMERICAN:WYY) Now Covered by StockNews.com

-Analysts at StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Free Report) in a research report issued on Sunday.
+Stock analysts at StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Free Report) in a report issued on Saturday.
 The brokerage set a “sell” rating on the technology company’s stock.

-WidePoint (NYSEAMERICAN:WYY – Get Free Report) last issued its earnings results on Tuesday, November 14th.
+WidePoint (NYSEAMERICAN:WYY – Get Free Report) last posted its quarterly earnings results on Tuesday, November 14th.
 The technology company reported ($0.10) earnings per share (EPS) for the quarter.
+The business had revenue of $25.73 million during the quarter.
 WidePoint had a negative return on equity of 69.76% and a negative net margin of 11.48%.
-The company had revenue of $25.73 million for the quarter.

 About WidePoint